nasa-gibs/mrf/src/gdal_mrf/frmts/mrf/MUG.md

 For cloning MRFs, the index of the local cache data is followed immediately by a copy of the cloned MRF index.
 The content of both may be updated during reads.

-To print the content of the index in a human readable form, the following command can be used on UNIX:
+To print the content of the index in a human readable form, the following command can be used on UNIX.
+The first number is the offset, the second one the size of each tile
 ```
 dd -t u8 --endian big <input_file>
 ```